ramoona/banks-db/README.md

 It is a community driven database, so it can potentially contain mistakes.
 It's not a problem for UX enhancement, but you must not use it in your billing logic.

+## Demo
+Try your card prefix in our [demo](http://ramoona.github.io/banks-db-demo/).
+Note that only first 6 digits of card number are required.

 ## Contributing

 In case your bankcard doesn't work, please check if your bank already in [Banks DB](https://github.com/Ramoona/banks-db/tree/master/banks):